-Several years ago, I hiked to the east abutment of the historical and then-abandoned Young’s High Bridge in central Kentucky to photograph the sunset and blue hour.
+Several years ago, I hiked to the east abutment of the historic and then-abandoned Young’s High Bridge in central Kentucky to photograph the sunset and blue hour.
 Little did I know that I was about to witness a suicide—or did I?

-As I neared Young’s High Bridge, I walked by a few old Norfolk Western Railway boxcars and passenger cars.
+Parking two miles east of the bridge, I hiked along the disused Louisville & Southern Railroad tracks.
+While the tracks were cleared of any vegetation, it was still a slow hike, and backpacking along loose gravel and railroad ties is never quick.
+As I neared Young’s High Bridge, I came across a few old Norfolk Western Railway boxcars and passenger cars.
 I climbed inside one of the passenger cars for a quick photo before venturing further west to the trestle.

 “Just shooting the sunset,” I replied.

-The officer asked if anyone had jumped off of the railroad bridge or on the “S Bridge” below.
+The officer asked if anyone had jumped off of the railroad or highway bridge.

 “No, although I’ve only been up here for about 30 minutes.”

 With the sun now well below the horizon, twilight was advancing fast.
-We both watched the last remains of the light diminish and then said our goodbyes and best wishes.
-He began down the hill towards his parked police car while I packed my camera backpack and headed eastward along the railroad tracks to my car.
+We both watched the last remains of the light diminish and then said our goodbyes.
+He began down the hill towards his parked police car while I packed my camera backpack and headed east along the railroad tracks to my car.